courtneyleora/Chatbot---RISE.Workshop/README.md

 # Wikipedia Chatbot

 Welcome to the Wikipedia Chatbot!
 This project workshop was through Georgia state RISE program that offers fresh opportunities to freshman girls wanting to enter into tech.
 This project a simple chatbot application built using Python's Tkinter library for the GUI and the Wikimedia API to fetch information based on user queries.

+## Features

+- Responds to greetings, farewells, and gratitude.
+- Answers the question "What is your name?".
+- Searches Wikipedia for user queries and returns relevant excerpts and article links.